 But beyond being carefully crafted things of beauty, some of Simon’s pens, such as his Lydiard Pens, have unusual back stories.
 Available via Swindon’s Lydiard House, the eponymous pens available there are crafted from a 300 year old walnut tree destroyed in the 2013 winter storms.

 Alternatively you can be the proud owner of a pen made from the mulberry tree in the garden of the Richard Jefferies’ Museum in Swindon.
 What finer and more appropriate thing can there be than to write with a pen made from the tree that was written about by Swindon’s famous son and writer, Richard Jefferies?

-Of course, owning one of these pens is unlikely to improve your handwriting and it might not make the muse anymore compliant – but at least you can scrawl and scribe and suffer writer’s block clutching in your hand a sensuous yet functional object and with a bit of history attached to boot.
-He even sells Diamine ink to go with the pens.
+Of course, owning one of these pens is unlikely to improve your handwriting and it might not make the muse anymore compliant.
+But at least you can scrawl and scribe and suffer writer’s block clutching in your hand a sensuous yet functional object.
+And one with a bit of history attached to boot.
+Simon even sells Diamine ink to go with the pens.
 Handy or what?

 Simon also takes orders for bespoke pens – hence should you happen to have a piece of wood that carries a special meaning to you there’s an excellent chance it can be turned into a very personal and beautiful writing instrument.

 Time to dig out the blotting paper and the airmail writing pad methinks?

 To find out more visit the website: http://www.simon-webb.co.uk/index.html

 **Simon also turns his hand to cufflinks.

 Read a brief history of cufflinks here: http://www.aaedits.co.uk/blog/brief-history-cufflinks/

 After many years working in information technology Simon, an engineer at heart, gave up coding and turned to crafting.
 That said, Simon keeps a finger in the IT pie as curator and director of Swindon’s Museum of Computing.